martin-azpillaga/M/README.md

 3. Try experimenting with different kinds of blocks.

-If you want to understand more about how this works and develop your own projects, check the begginer guide in the documentation.
+If you want to understand more about how this works and develop your own projects, check the beginner guide in the documentation.

 It includes a step by step guide for creating your first project from scratch, how to guides for common use cases and guided examples.

 ## Getting deeper

 The documentation also contains guides for users and developers.
-You can become an expert in M within a week by reading its thorough documentation.

-Learn about the syntax of M, the special semantics for interactive experiences and troubleshooting for common issues you might encounter, and more.
+Learn about the syntax of M, the special semantics for interactive experiences and troubleshooting for common issues you might encounter to use it efficiently.

 Make sure you fulfill the prerequisites before reading a guide and you will become an expert in no time.

 Then you may become a contributor and shape the development of the M project.

+The structure and design decisions behind the source code are also written in the documentation.

-## Can I help
+## How can I help

-Contributors from all around the world make mantaining this project possible.
+Contributors from all around the world make maintaining this project possible.
+**You don't need to be an expert** to help this project succeed.

-All kind actions are welcome in the project.
+All kind actions are welcome.
 Here are some ideas:

-* **Development**
+* **Join the conversation**

-  The easiest way to contribute is by creating an issue, both bug reports and feature requests are welcome.
-Be up to date with the development by checking the kanban project.
+  * Got a question?
+Open an issue.

+  * Found a bug?
+Open an issue.

+  * Missing a feature?
+Open an issue.

+  We will reply to your suggestions.

-* **Sponsor**
+* **Become a sponsor**

-  You can help this project succeed by donating any amount using GitHub's built-in sponsorship feature.
-Click the sponsor heart button and set an amount that makes you feel comfortable.
+  You can donate using GitHub's built-in sponsorship feature.
+Click the sponsor heart button and set the amount you feel comfortable with.

-**Thank you** to everyone that helps and has helped making this project a reality.
+  To represent our gratitude, you will receive everything from merchandising to a special mention in the code.

+**Thank you**.